Pensioner, 89, charged over protest that 'overwhelmed' police

 The woman is among 254 individuals now facing terror charges

-A pensioner has been charged with terror offences after a pro-Palestine protest "overwhelmed" police.
+A pensioner has been charged with terror offences over their alleged support for Palestine Action.

-The 89-year-old woman from Islington was one of 120 pro-Palestine supporters charged in the wake of the protest in support of proscribed terror group Palestine Action, Scotland Yard confirmed.
+The 89-year-old woman from Islington was one of 120 pro-Palestine supporters charged over alleged support of the proscribed terror group, Scotland Yard confirmed.

 A Met Police spokesman confirmed the charges in an official statement: "Following authorisation from the Crown Prosecution Service, they have all been charged via postal requisition with an offence contrary to section 13 of the Terrorism Act, 2000.